Guide: Set up Windows WSL

 Requirements

-When we updated our installation instructions for Winter Quarter 2024, we tested on Version 22H2 of Windows 11 and recommend that your version match ours.
+When we updated our installation instructions for Fall 2024, we tested on Version 23H2 of Windows 11 and recommend that your version match ours.

-Windows version earlier than 22H2 If you are running a Windows version that is earlier 22H2; you should not proceed with the installation instructions.
-Stop here and update to a compatible OS version first.
+Old Windows version?
+Stop here!
+If your version of Windows version is earlier than what we tested (23H2); do not proceed with the installation instructions.
+Update to a compatible OS version first.
 If you need help, reach out to the staff.

 Windows OS does not natively support the development tools used in this course.
 Enabling WSL (Windows Subsystem for Linux) allows you to run an Ubuntu instance on top of Windows OS.
 You will install the necessary development tools into the Ubuntu WSL environment and do your coursework there.

-1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator", enter the wsl –install command below, then restart your machine.
+1. Open PowerShell or Windows Command Prompt and enter the commands below.

 wsl --set-default-version 1

-Be sure to choose version Ubuntu 22.04 LTS The other Ubuntu versions do not support the software requirements we need.
+Be sure to install version Ubuntu 24.04 The other Ubuntu versions do not support the software requirements we need.

-3. Once that command finishes, it prompts you to enter a new username and password for your Ubuntu account.
-Be sure to remember the name and password, you'll need them later for administrator privileges.
+3. When complete, it prompts you to create a new username and password for your Ubuntu account.
+Be sure to remember the name and password, you'll need them later for sudo/administrator privileges.

-4. Apply the latest Ubuntu updates by running the command below in your WSL terminal window:
+4. Bring the Ubuntu packages up to date by running the commands below in your WSL terminal window:

 $ sudo apt update && sudo apt upgrade